reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

     * `breaks`: a value penalty for skipping a break.
 Default value is 100.
 * `tour-order`: controls desired activity order in tours
     * `isConstrained`: violating order is not allowed, even if it leads to less assigned jobs (default is false).
+* `area-order`: controls jobs assignment for vehicles using areas
+    * `isConstrained`: violating are order is not allowed
+    * `isValuePreferred`: prefer total value over order violations (can be used with `isConstrained=false`)
+    * `breaks`: a value penalty for skipping a break.
+Default value is 100.

 ### Work balance objectives